-In the body of Christ, congregations of believers stick together for the long term because of their right living.
-All grow up in Messiah together.
-Our love of God is shown by our loving one another relationships within the congregation we participate in.
+Training in right living leads believers stick together for the long term.
+As we grow up in Messiah together, our love of God is shown by our loving one another relationships.

 One another means reciprocally, mutually.
 “Therefore I, the prisoner of the Lord, implore you to walk in a manner worthy of the calling with which you have been called, with all humility and gentleness, with patience, showing tolerance for one another in love, being diligent to preserve the unity of the Spirit in the bond of peace”.
 Ephesians 4:1-7 NASB